 Notice of Informed Consent

 You are applying to participate in a research training program (BUILD, MARC, or RISE) that is funded by the National Institutes of Health (NIH).
 These programs are a part of a national study on undergraduate research training.
 The purpose of this study is to understand what works (or doesn’t work) for training undergraduate students so that we can develop best practices for undergraduate research training.
 By completing this application, please know that you are enrolling in this national study and the information you provide on the application may be used for this study.
-You can read the preliminary version of the Notice of Informed Consent by clicking on the link here.
+You can read the Notice of Informed Consent here.
+You will be asked to consent to this study in the application form (you will not need to upload this form).
 The Notice of Informed Consent describes the national study, how your information may be used, potential benefits and risks associated with participating in the study, and your rights as a research participant.

 To help us determine your appropriate entry point into the programs, you will be asked to upload a list of courses you will have left to complete after entering the program.
 This can be a PDF or Word document with a list of courses per semester that you plan on taking.
-Keep in mind, you must be a full-time student (have at least 12 units/semester) to be part of these programs.
+Keep in mind, you must be a full-time student (have at least 12 units/semester) beginning the Fall after you are accepted to be part of these programs.

 CSULB students should accomplish this by uploading a copy of their current "Degree Planner," available from their MyCSULB account.
 For help with finding your degree planner please go here.

-For BUILD, additional research curriculum courses are required.
+- For BUILD, additional research curriculum courses are required.
 Please review the Research Curriculum web page for course listings.
 BUILD students are required to take one Research Curriculum course per year and many of these courses satisfy the GE/Capstone requirement.
-You can include these in your Degree Plan.